bdelacretaz/opendev-channel-requirements/README.md

 Newer tools (like Slack in particular, which is trendy these days) are much more convenient and fun to use, but I think they lack support for some of our more complex communications use cases.

-After arguing many times with colleagues (both at work and in Apache projects) about which tool is best, I think it is useful to forget about the tools for a while, and concentrate on the _use cases_ that enable true Open Development, asynchronous decision making and other types of collaboration that make distributed collaboration possible and efficient.
+After arguing many times with colleagues (both at work and in Apache projects) about which tool is best, I think it is useful to forget about the tools for a while, and concentrate on the _collaboration use cases_ that we want to enable.

-So here we go - I'll start with a few draft use cases below and we can use the issue tracker of this repository to get contributions who anyone.
+So here we go - I'll start with a few draft use cases below and we can use the issue tracker of this repository to get contributions from anyone who wants to join this discussion.

-My reading list at https://pinboard.in/u:bdelacretaz/t:opendevelopment/ has more information on Open Development, as seen by a long-term Apache community member.
+If you're interested, my reading list at https://pinboard.in/u:bdelacretaz/t:opendevelopment/ has more information on Open Development, as seen by a long-term Apache community member.

 I have also written a [Large Mailing Lists Survival Guide](http://blogs.adobe.com/opendev/2014/05/28/large-mailing-lists-survival-guide/) with best practices that are more specific to mailing lists.